Rezvision/Forest-Fire/README.md

 **Prerequisites**

 PLayable with VR.
 Triggers are general XR controllers.
-Can not be played with the keyboard.
+Cannot be played with the keyboard in this current version.

 **Assets**

 Fire Extinguisher by KrazyFX |
- First-Aid Set by GEEKAY 3D
+ First-Aid Set by GEEKAY 3D  |
+ Lowpoly Flowers pack by chlyang

 **Installation**